moykky/xm530ai_ipcam/README.md

 https://github.com/moykky/xm530ai_ipcam/blob/master/IVG-85X20PT-S-CN.pdf   Chinese version including missing header descriptions

 UPLOADING SOON: filesystem.img was build with SDK, camera is not operational.
 Just plain filesystem.

+What has been done:
+- build a firmware
+- cross compiled busybox with more applets